pabtomas/dotfiles/navy/SPEC.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
-- **description**: List of files.
+- **description**: List of files to include into the current file.
 Including files in another will merge their contents.
 - **good to know**:
     - The `include` keyword is processed after the `anchors` keyword when Navy is executed
 - **exemple**: